-3D Computer Modeling
+DIGITAL ARTS G230 - 3 Units 3D Computer Modeling

-(Formerly known as: D A 230) Advisories: Digital Arts G103
+Advisories: Digital Arts G103

 Using a 3D Modeling program, this course is an introduction to the design and planning of objects and lettering to be built into the wire frame components of computer animation.
 The student will create the parts that will combine to form such complex forms as wire frame objects, feature characters or title lettering.
 The objects will then be covered with surface material and rendered as a single frame 3D object for desktop publishing or put into an animated sequence to become a segment in a computer animation project.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU.